 “This TPS designation will help to protect Afghan nationals who have already been living in the United States from returning to unsafe conditions,” Secretary of Homeland Security Alejandro N. Mayorkas said.

 A Department of Homeland Security news release said the designation was based on Afghanistan’s “collapsing public sector, a worsening economic crisis, drought, food and water insecurity, lack of access to health care, internal displacement, human rights abuses, and repression by the Taliban, destruction of infrastructure, and increasing criminality.”

-Further details about the application process and other aspects of the program will be published in a forthcoming Federal Register notice, the agency said.
+Further details about the application process and other aspects of the program will be published in a forthcoming Federal Register notice.

-The move to grant TPS to Afghans follows similar decisions in recent weeks to give temporary immigration protections to Ukrainians and Sudanese, and South Sudanese nationals.
+The move to grant TPS to Afghans follows similar decisions in recent weeks to give temporary immigration protections to Ukrainians, Sudanese, and South Sudanese nationals.

 Although many immigration advocacy groups celebrated Wednesday’s announcement, the move also brought calls for President Joe Biden and federal lawmakers to create a statutory path to citizenship for Afghans, a process Congress has used in the past to receive Cuban nationals, Hungarians escaping Soviet rule and Liberians fleeing civil war, political instability and, more recently, an Ebola outbreak.

 A legislative proposal to accomplish this, which many refer to as the Afghan Adjustment Act, has failed to make headway in the current Congress.